bianpengyuan/envoy-wasm/docs/root/configuration/http_filters/wasm_filter.rst

     static Counter<Tags...>* New(StringView name, MetricTagDescriptor<Tags>... fieldnames)

-Create a new counter with the given counter name and tag names.
+Create a new counter with the given metric name and tag names.
 Example code to create a counter metric:

 .. code-block:: cpp